CWood-sdf/banana.nvim/README.md

 # Banana.nvim

-This plugin seeks to turn neovim into a hypermedia client through its own custom markup, styling, and scripting languages for extensions.
-It will also try to use the hypermedia controls that htmx uses to make building extensions easier.
+This plugin seeks to turn neovim into a hypermedia client through its own custom markup, styling, and scripting interface for extensions.
+It will also try to use the hypermedia controls similar to what htmx uses to make building extensions easier.

 ## Roadmap